1) Agreement to Pay Tuition

 7) Payment of Tuition Upon Hire, Bank Loan:

 - Securing the Bank Loan: Upon being hired, I agree to secure a loan to pay for any unpaid program costs.
 (I also have the option to pre-pay for all or part of these costs.)
 The University has an arrangement with a local bank, MidWestOne Bank, which offers me a loan for the tuition costs without collateral.
 The bank will require some information from me as they plan to extend credit to me once I have been hired.
 The bank will require me to sign a bank loan agreement.
 My bank loan will be at an interest rate set by the Bank based on its rates at the time of the loan.
 Loan repayment schedules range depending on the size of the loan and salary earned.
+If in the event I am unable to borrow sufficient loan money to pay my tuition because my salary is not high enough, I am still responsible to pay the remaining amounts owed to MIU with a 2nd loan or payment plan starting as soon as practical based on my income but not later than when my initial bank loan is paid off.

 - Please note that when a job is obtained, the amount of the monthly bank loan payments will be determined using estimated living expenses for single individuals, even if I am married.
-Also, when I start working, my M.U.M. debt is my first priority.
-I am not allowed to include personal debts as part of my loan calculations.

 - Direct Deposits: A requirement of the Program is that I must arrange with the employer for an electronic direct deposit of the paycheck into my checking account at the local bank in Fairfield which issues the loan.
 The bank will automatically withdraw the loan payment each month from my checking account.
 For example, if my monthly gross income is $4,000 and the withholding taxes are $900, then the paycheck will be for $3,100.
 Upon receiving $3,100 into my checking account through direct deposit from the employer, the bank will deduct the loan payment of $1,000, for example, leaving a balance of $2,100 in my account.
 If the employer will direct deposit my paycheck into 2 different bank accounts, then only the monthly loan payment need be deposited into the Fairfield bank, and the balance can be deposited into my local account.
 Failure to use Direct Payroll Deposit to fund my loan payment results in an annual fee of $500 charged to me.
 If my employer cannot direct deposit into 2 different accounts, the University suggests one of the 4 options below to gain access to the balance of my money above the monthly loan payment amount: